mfritschdotgo/TechChallengeFase1/README.md

 6. Add a request via the "post" method using the endpoint [Orders](#orders)
 7. Simulate a fake checkout through the endpoint using method post [FakeCheckout](#fakeCheckout), this will change the order status to finished.

+Obs.: Through swagger for more details about the APIs

 ## API Endpoints

 ### Categories